 2 Academic Coaches

-The ECS Upper School houses students from fourth grade through eighth grade.
+The ECS Intermediate School houses students from third grade through fifth grade grade.
 Nestled next to the 644 acre Frick Park, students are often found peering under decomposing logs, taking water samples from the creek, scoping for birds by the Monongahela River or simply hiking through the park with teachers.

 828 Milton Street